KOBUGE-Games/minilens/README.md

 # Minilens
-Free Puzzle Platform Game where you have to drop all Radioactive Barrels at Acid Lake and collect flowers etc.
+Free Puzzle Platform Game

+Earth is polluted, a robot is cleaning up (no its not Wall-E, its Minilens), the goal of game is to drop all Radioactive Barrels at Acid Lake and collect flowers etc.

 Game is still being developed, please contribute.